-During the lesson I will go over key areas of the theory and provide explanatory notes which we look at as we go along and annotate as necessary.
+During the lesson I will go over key areas of the theory and provide explanatory notes which we look at as we go along and annotate as necessary - all within an online teaching platform at the moment.
 It is a good idea to go over these in the next day or so after the session to help the ideas bed down.
 We may try questions on the topic during the lesson but more usually this will be up to you in your own time.
 We can go over problems that have arisen the next time.

 Practicing questions is a really important part of the learning process and to help with that I will provide you with strategies to help you use your time effectively and the resources you will need to be able to put those strategies into place.
 Once a few questions have been done on a particular topic, patterns usually become apparent in terms of the kinds of the things examiners tend to ask.

 The choice to study chemistry A level or equivalent opens many doors for the future.
 A good grade at chemistry A level shows University admissions tutors a number of key things about your skill set: abstract thinking (some very demanding ideas at this level!), logical deduction, mathematical skills, concise writing, assimilation of specialist terminology, factual recall, practical competence, application of knowledge…. these are all hard currency skills!

 The pace of teaching at A level is incredibly fast and students also have to make a transition from the GCSE style to the more demanding world of advanced study.
 This can be pretty overwhelming at the beginning and some good support to get the right mindset in place early on is invaluable.
 In the second year of study much of the content builds upon a secure foundation of knowledge and understanding from the first, so it's important to start well.